Luck (2022 film): Development

 In March 2017, Skydance Media formed a multi-year partnership with Madrid-based animation studio Ilion Animation Studios, forming an animation division called Skydance Animation.
 In July, it announced Luck would be distributed by Paramount Pictures as the first of part of their deal with Skydance Media and was given a release date of March 19, 2021.
 Alessandro Carloni signed on to direct the film, from a script by Jonathan Aibel and Glenn Berger based on an original concept by Rebeca Carrasco, Juan De Dios and Julián Romero.
 In April 2018, Paramount Animation entered into a partnership with Skydance Animation to produce Luck.
 Skydance Animation hired former Pixar Animation Studios and Walt Disney Animation Studios CCO John Lasseter in January 2019, as Head of Animation.

 Following Lasseter's hiring, Soria announced that Paramount Animation would no longer consult with Skydance Animation, though they did not already have a formal creative partnership.
 Luck was still going to be released by Paramount Pictures without Paramount Animation until Apple TV+ acquired the distribution rights to it in December 2020.
 Apple Original Films would replace Paramount as a production company.
-On January 14, 2020, Carloni was replaced by Peggy Holmes, who had previously directed Secret of the Wings (2012) and The Pirate Fairy (2014) for Lasseter, as the film's director.
-Kiel Murray, one of the screenwriters on Lasseter’s Cars (2006) as well as Cars 3 (2017), was also hired to rewrite the screenplay and turned it into a workplace fantasy comedy similar to Monsters, Inc., with Aibel and Berger still being credited for the story co-written by Murray.
+On January 14, 2020, Carloni was replaced by Peggy Holmes, who previously directed Secret of the Wings (2012) and The Pirate Fairy (2014) under Lasseter's leadership at Disneytoon Studios, as the film's director.
+Kiel Murray, a screenwriter for Pixar on Lasseter's film Cars (2006) as well as Cars 3 (2017), was also hired to rewrite the screenplay and turned it into a workplace fantasy comedy similar to Monsters, Inc. (2001), with Aibel and Berger still being credited for the story co-written by Murray.

 One of the core inspirations when researching the myths about luck is the main character Sam, having her in foster care to find her forever family.
 The main inspiration for Sam and her unluckyness came from television shows such as I Love Lucy and The Carol Burnett Show, along with other inspiration from Charlie Chaplin, Buster Keaton and Donald O'Connor.
 In researching luck, workers at Skydance Animation discovered how obsessed people are with the concept, along with some interesting reversals, including how it became random by good and bad luck.
 For example, black cats are considered good luck in Scotland, which led them to create Bob.
 By the end of the film, he is revealed to be English as black cats are considered bad luck in England.
 The land of Luck was designed by production designer Fred Warner to explain both sides being put of a coin.

 Casting

 In April 2019, Emma Thompson was hired to voice a character in the film, but left the project after Lasseter was hired.
-In February 2021, Jane Fonda was cast as The Dragon, and in June, Whoopi Goldberg was cast as The Captain.
+In February 2021, Jane Fonda was announced to have been cast as The Dragon, and in June, Whoopi Goldberg was announced as The Captain.
 Other cast members were announced in January 2022, including Eva Noblezada, Simon Pegg, Flula Borg, Lil Rel Howery, Colin O'Donoghue, John Ratzenberger and Adelynn Spoon.